 In simple terms, data extraction is the process of extracting data captured within semi structured and unstructured sources, such as emails, PDFs, PDF forms, text files, barcodes, and images.
 An enterprise-grade data extraction tool makes incoming business data from unstructured or semi-structured sources usable for analytics and reporting.

-For example, a real estate business might want to extract various data points, such as the tenant’s name, address, premises details, and rental amount from rental agreements.
-These agreements are generally in the form of unstructured PDFs – a mix of free text and tabular data, which makes data extraction challenging as unstructured data is human-readable, and machines require structured information to process it digitally for further analyses or integration with other IT applications.
+For example, a real estate business might want to extract various data points, such as the tenant’s name, premises details, and rental amount from rental agreements.
+These agreements are generally in the form of unstructured PDFs – a mix of free text and tabular data.
+This makes data extraction challenging as unstructured data is human-readable, and machines require structured information to process it digitally for further analyses or integration with other IT applications.

 Many businesses are leveraging ETL tools for data management.
 These tools allow information users to break data silos, combine data from multiple sources, convert it into a consistent format, and load onto a target destination.
 The first step in the ETL process involves data extraction so that information trapped within disparate systems can be standardized and made ready for further transformations.